 What began as a response to the agonizing events of the past few years has become a way to humbly, but powerfully, amplify the common hunger for social justice among a diverse group of individuals living in our state.
 It is a chronicle of what it means to “take a knee” in our own times and contains voices that reflect universal truths about our shared humanity.

-The new team for this second phase of The Kneeling Art Photography Project is working hard to bring the communities of Maine a high-quality coffee table book that educates, challenges viewpoints and promotes tolerance.
-A book that will inspire people to move from thought to action, to self-activism, to feeling compassion and to committing to justice and equality alongside minorities.
+It is with great pleasure that we introduce you to the team that is working hard to bring Maine communities a high-quality coffee table book that educates, challenges viewpoints and promotes tolerance.
+A book that will inspire people to move from thought to action, to self-activism, to feeling compassion and to committing to justice.